AntoineGS/TeamsStatusV2/README.md

   ```powershell
   C:\Scripts\Uninstall.ps1
   ```
-Note: You must have run the `Install.ps1` at some point or you will get a file "is not is not digitally signed" error.
+Note: This will not stop the script if it is currently executing, if you would like to do so just kill it (powershell.exe).
-If that happens, simply run the following before executing the uninstaller again:
+If you get an error that the file "is not is not digitally signed", simply run the following before executing the uninstaller again:
   ```powershell
   Unblock-File C:\Scripts\Uninstall.ps1
   ```